 Dhaka’s air ‘hazardous’, worst in the world this morning

-Dhaka has topped the list of cities worldwide with the worst air quality this morning.
+Dhaka has again topped the list of cities worldwide with the worst air quality for the second consecutive day today.

-India's Delhi, Mumbai and Kyrgyzstan's Bishkek occupied the second, third and fourth spots on the list, with AQI scores of 237, 233 and 192 respectively.
+Pakistan's Lahore, India's Delhi and Mumbai occupied the second, third and fourth spots on the list, with AQI scores of 214, 183 and 179 respectively.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.